seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Gramercy! wouldst thou aught with me?

 **GOBBO**
-Here’s my son, sir, a poor boy,–
+Here's my son, sir, a poor boy,--

 **LAUNCELOT**
-Not a poor boy, sir, but the rich Jew’s man; that
+Not a poor boy, sir, but the rich Jew's man; that
-would, sir, as my father shall specify–
+would, sir, as my father shall specify--

 **GOBBO**
-He hath a great infection, sir, as one would say, to serve–
+He hath a great infection, sir, as one would say, to serve--

 **LAUNCELOT**
 Indeed, the short and the long is, I serve the Jew,
-and have a desire, as my father shall specify–
+and have a desire, as my father shall specify--

 **GOBBO**
-His master and he, saving your worship’s reverence,
+His master and he, saving your worship's reverence,
-are scarce cater-cousins–
+are scarce cater-cousins--

 **LAUNCELOT**
 To be brief, the very truth is that the Jew, having
 done me wrong, doth cause me, as my father, being, I
-hope, an old man, shall frutify unto you–
+hope, an old man, shall frutify unto you--

 **GOBBO**
 I have here a dish of doves that I would bestow upon
-your worship, and my suit is–
+your worship, and my suit is--

 **LAUNCELOT**
 In very brief, the suit is impertinent to myself, as